Skip to content

 After completing this module, you will be able to:

-• Design label taxonomies that enable targeted resource selection for Services, Deployments, and operational tooling.
+• Design label taxonomies that Services, Deployments, and operational tooling can select reliably during normal operations and incidents.

-Section titled “Section 1: Namespaces – The Virtual Clusters”
+Section titled “Section 1: Namespaces - Logical Rooms, Not Separate Buildings”

 graph TD